pycanis/lofextra/README.md

 I've strongly considered using [Evolu](https://www.evolu.dev/) as a tool for building local-first app.
 Despite the maintainer's effort to offer a straightforward solution comprehensible to all developers, the library's integration of [Effect](https://effect.website/), a tool not widely adopted among developers, doesn't help achieving this goal.
 Furthermore, I wasn't able to make it run at all, always ran into errors so it eventually became a debugging hell.
 You shouldn't have to struggle with a library like that.

+### Donate

+If you find this app at least a tiny bit helpful and want to support the work that I do in my free time, you can do so [here](https://lofextra.com/donate).
+I really appreciate it, thank you.

 ### Disclaimer

 The app is using [Plausible](https://plausible.io/) analytics to collect anonymous data about the page visits.
 I'd like to have a general idea how many people are using lofextra.